 Q: How do you manage a clinic efficiently?

-A: Here are a few Steps for Managing a Clinic Efficiently.
-First, keep track of patients visiting your establishment.
+A: Here are a few steps for managing a medical clinic efficiently: First, keep track of patients visiting your establishment.
 Secondly, offer your patients online scheduling.
 Leverage technology.
 Send Intake forms prior to appointments.